2025 LUSH Spring Prize

 • A biennial £200,000+ prize fund.
 This is open to communities, organisations and businesses from the Intentional stage, through to Young and Established organisations, and Influencers.

-• Events that bring people together to share their skills and experience.
+• Events to bring people together to share their skills and experiences.

 • Publicity to raise awareness of regeneration and its potential to heal damaged systems, create resilience to crises, and grow abundance.